DotNetPlus/ReswPlus/README.md

 Alternatively, you can directly download the extension here: https://marketplace.visualstudio.com/items?itemName=rudyhuyn.ReswPlus

-> If you used ReswPlus 0.2, read [changelog and breaking changes of ReswPlus 0.3](https://github.com/rudyhuyn/ReswPlus/blob/master/CHANGELOG.md)

 ## How to activate ReswPlus in my project

 In your project, right-click on the resw file of the default language of your application (commonly `/Strings/en/Resources.resw`) and select the menu `ReswPlus`.